Our products

 Which is more nutritious: fresh, salted, or desalted?

-All three have a very similar nutritional profile in terms of proteins, vitamins, and minerals.
-Unsalted cod has a very high sodium content, but once properly desalted, salt levels are comparable to fresh cod.
-Calories are similar across all three formats: about 80-100 kcal per 100g.
+All three have a very similar nutritional profile in terms of protein, vitamins, and minerals.
+Undesalted salted cod has a very high sodium content, but once properly desalted, the salt levels are comparable to those of fresh cod.
+Calories are similar in all three formats: about 80-100 kcal per 100g.
 The main nutritional difference is that fresh cod retains slightly more water-soluble vitamins that can be partially lost during salting.

 Icelandic cod in the format you prefer

-At Bacalalo, we work with Icelandic cod in the formats you need: desalted fillets ready to cook, traditional salted cod for purists, and special cuts like tongues and shredded cod.
+At Bacalalo, we work with Icelandic cod in the formats you need: desalted loins ready to cook, traditional salted cod for purists, and special cuts like cheeks and flakes.
 All with cold shipping throughout Spain.

 Desalted cod Salted cod